 An historical survey of the major systems and theories of psychology.
 Emphasis will be placed on how these historical systems relate to current theories.
 An overview of the major theories, concepts, issues, data, and research on psychotherapy including a discussion of each theory from a Christian perspective.
-(Prerequisite: HCP 302 or BTH 421, HCP 201 and 401, or permission of the instructor.
+(Pre/co requisite: HCP 201 and 401, or permission of the instructor.
 Offered Every Fall)